A Guide To Fire Pit Burners – How they work, which type do you need?

 Standard Burner Non-Standard Burner Type

-How Does A Gas Fire Pit Burner Work
+A Guide To Fire Pit Burners – How Does A Gas Fire Pit Burner Work?

 We all know what the gas burner on a grill looks like, so it’s logical enough to think that’s how a fire pit burner works, but that is not the case.
 Unfortunately, many fire pits that you see are not set up correctly.